ARYAMAN170/Tradence/README.md

 I built this project to function as a lightweight, graph-based workflow engine.
 The core idea was to create something generic enough to run any sequence of steps—like a very simplified version of LangGraph—but transparent enough that you can see exactly how the state moves from A to B.

-The Philosophy Behind the Code
-When I read the requirements, specifically the part about "clean structure matters more than features," I decided to prioritize readability and architectural separation.
-I didn't want to just write a script that runs from top to bottom.
-Instead, I built an engine that doesn't care what the business logic is, only how to execute it.

 I separated the project into two distinct parts.
 First, there is the Engine.
 This is the brain.
 It handles the nodes, the edges, and the scary conditional logic where the path splits based on data.
 It uses asyncio because blocking the main thread while waiting for a step to finish feels wrong in a modern backend system.

 Second, there are the Workflows.
 This is where the specific business logic lives.
 I kept these completely decoupled from the engine so that if you wanted to add a "Data Quality Pipeline" later, you wouldn't have to touch the core graph code at all.